PTI Government Makes Model To Attract Foreign Investment: Spokesperson - UrduPoint

 He said there was only need to project these resources before foreign investors to convince them to invest in Pakistan.

-To a question, he said tourism of the country had great potential, adding the present government was taking measure to develop it as industry.
+To a question, he said tourism of the country had great potential, adding the present government was taking measures to develop it as industry.

 Amir Jahangir said Pakistan would participate in World Tourism Seminar in November this year adding that the country's tourism's potential would be projected and marketed in the seminar.